How to Make a Simple JavaScript Quiz — SitePoint

 The Basic Structure of Your JavaScript Quiz

-Ideally, we want to be able to list our quiz’s questions and answers in our JavaScript code and have our script automatically generate the quiz.
-That way, we won’t need to write a bunch of repetitive markup, and we can add and remove questions easily.
+Ideally, we want the quiz’s questions and answers to be in our JavaScript code and have our script automatically generate the quiz.
+That way, we won’t need to write a lot of repetitive markup, and we can add and remove questions easily.

 To set up the structure of our JavaScript quiz, we’ll need to start with the following HTML: